 CO No. Course Objectives CO-1 Apprehend the basic concepts and scope of biotechnology on environmental issues.
-CO-2 Comprehend the method of degradation of pollutants such as bioremediation, CO-2 bioleaching, bioaugmentation and removal of heavy metals from the environment.
-CO-3 Outline the mechanism of waste water treatment process and design of CO-3 implementing microbial population.
-CO-4 Illustrate the implementation methods of biotechnology in air pollution and waste CO-4 water treatment.
-CO-5 Application of biotechnological tools in making a renewable bioproducts from the CO-3 environmental waste and monitoring the environmental pollutants.
+CO-2 Comprehend the method of degradation of pollutants such as bioremediation, bioleaching, 0-2 bioaugmentation and removal of heavy metals from the environment.
+CO-3 Outline the mechanism of waste water treatment process and design of implementing 0-5 microbial population.
+CO-4 Illustrate the implementation methods of biotechnology in air pollution and waste water CO-4 treatment.
+CO-5 Application of biotechnological tools in making a renewable bioproducts from the environmental waste and monitoring the environmental pollutants.